kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 ### Design system

-A collection of colour themes, component designs, layout and assets encompassing brand image and packaged up to be easily reusable throughout the site.
+A collection of colour themes, component designs, layouts, and assets encompassing brand image and packaged up to be easily reusable throughout the site.

 ### Hot module reloading / swapping {#hmr}

-When changes happen during development it patches the changed functions rather reload the whole content and state.
+When changes happen during development it patches the changed functions rather than reloading the whole content and state.

 ### Dynamic rendering

-Server server renders pages with data on demand.
+The server renders pages with data on demand.

 ### HTML Frames

-Sections of which content is purely server side rendered.
-Note that server components may or may not be frames if they don't serve HTML strings.
+Sections of which content is purely server-side rendered.
+Note that server components may or may not be HTML frames if they don't serve HTML strings.

 ### Static site generation (SSG) {#ssg}

-Generation of static HTML through server side rendering (or some bad methods that do client side rendering and then capture the result on a headless browser).
+Generation of static HTML through server-side rendering (or some bad methods that do client-side rendering and then capture the result on a headless browser).
 Normally done at build time.
-Note that SSGs can have dynamism through client side rendering.
-If a tool has server side rendering then that mechanism can be used to send the HTML content to file to implement SSG.
+Note that SSGs can have dynamism through client-side rendering.
+If a tool has server-side rendering then that mechanism can be used to store the HTML content in a file to implement SSG.

 ### Incremental static generation (ISG) {#isg}

 Similar to a static site generation.
-Where a static site generates on build / deploy.
-Incremental static generation is linked to a timed interval, or a hook on the change of a data source and on that event generates new pages to reflect the new data.
+Where a static site generates on build/deploy.
+Incremental static generation is linked to a timed interval or a hook on the change of a data source.
+The hook fires an event that generates new pages to reflect the new data.

 ### Time to interactive (TTI) {#tti}

 The time to which some form of [hydration](#hydration) has finished adding event listeners with most of the functionality **ready**.

-- Event handlers are registered for most visible page elements
+- Event handlers are registered for the most visible page elements
 - **The page responds to user interactions within 50 milliseconds**

 ### First contentful paint (FCP) {#fcp}

 The time to display content from when the page starts loading (e.g. server initially responds, so this does not include the time to establish a connection).
-If SSR this is the time it takes to produce the HTML string and if doing purely client side rendering then the time it takes for the JS to start running and produce the elements).
+If SSR this is the time it takes to produce the HTML string and if doing purely client-side rendering then the time it takes for the JS to start running and produce the elements).
 This also includes initial layout working and image rendering.

 ### Time to first byte (TTFB) {#ttfb}

-How long it takes for the server to initially respond.
-If streaming this is the time to the first chunk.
+The time it takes for the server to initially respond.
+If streaming, this is the time for the first chunk.
 If not (aka buffering) this is the time for the content to be prepared and sent (aka a full SSR).
 Normally a measure of the hosting server rather.

 ### No-JS / zero JS {#zero-js}